SteveBenton6/garden_tips_full-stack/README.md

 ## Agile Project Management

 - An ideation process was undertaken to suggest and prioritise the user experience for the site.
 From this user stories were generated, prioritised (including establishing a Minimum Viable Product) and managed using a Kanban board on GitHub.
+The priority user stories (Must Have and Should Have) were requitred to deliver the MVP (Minimum Viable Product).

 - Each user story:
   - Included Acceptance Criteria and Tasks.
   - Was tagged with its MoSCoW priority rating.
   - Was regularly managed for completion and moved across the Kanban board.
+  - Was moved across the Kanban board from Ready to In Progress to In Review to Done as work progressed.

 - User Story - Completed - MVP